top of page

 Chike Aguh profile image

 Rachel Lipson is a co-founder and Scholar in Residence at the Project on Workforce, and a Research Fellow at the Mossavar-Rahmani Center for Business and Government.
-Her current research focuses on a new generation of technical jobs—many fueled by AI and other emerging technologies—that do not require a four-year degree.
-She is studying the labor market experience of U.S. “frontier regions” at the forefront of producing critical technologies such as data centers, chips, quantum computing, nuclear energy, aerospace, biomanufacturing, and batteries.
+She is also a Resident Scholar at the Aspen Institute's Economic Strategy Group and a Nonresident Senior Fellow at Brookings Metro.
+Rachel's current research focuses on a new generation of technical jobs—many fueled by AI and other emerging technologies—that do not require a four-year degree.
+She is studying the labor market experience of U.S. “frontier regions” at the forefront of producing critical technologies such as AI data centers, chips, quantum technologies, nuclear energy, biomanufacturing, and batteries.

 Rachel graduated magna cum laude in Government from Harvard College and holds an MBA and MPP from Harvard Business School and Harvard Kennedy School.
 She is a recipient of the Frederick Fischer Prize for outstanding research on social policy, the Harvard Certificate of Distinction and Excellence in Teaching, a Harvard Business School Leadership Fellowship, and the Thomas T. Hoopes Prize for outstanding scholarly work.
 In 2024–25, she is also serving as a Futures Fellow at Stanford University’s Center on Longevity as part of a year-long cohort of leaders developing a vision for human capital development that supports longer lives and multiple career transitions.
 Rachel started her career in public service as the student representative to the Clarkstown Central School District Board of Education.